 The Broxtowe Borough wards of Toton and Chilwell Meadows, and Chilwell West are located in the south west corner of Nottinghamshire.
 These wards share a unique heritage and a dynamic future.
-At the heart of the community lies Chetwynd Barracks, and its sale, along with both the development of the Strategic Location for Growth [X1] and the East Midlands Hub Station on the northern and western borders, will result in significant inward investment and change over the next 20 years.
+At the heart of the community lies Chetwynd Barracks, and its sale, along with the development of the Strategic Location for Growth on the northern and western borders, will result in significant inward investment and change over the next 20 years.
 This investment will make a real difference to the lives of local people and the future of the community.